Children over 4

 Achieved Stage 7- Once swimmers have developed the core range of skills required to be confident, competent and safe in water through stages 1 – 7, there is a choice to then take part in a variety of different aquatic disciplines.

-All our lessons are 30 minutes in duration with a maximum of eight swimmers per group.
+All our lessons are 30 minutes in duration.

 All our courses are based on a progressive programme which run during school term times but you can join at any stage through the school term.